 In the spring and early summer, honey bees will often swarm.
 A swarm is the hive’s way of reproducing itself.
 The bees will raise a new queen while the old queen and approximately half of the bees in the hive will fly off to establish a new hive.
 These swarms will often land on tree branches, fence posts, and other objects.
 The swarm will stay there in a tight cluster while scout bees look for a new home.
 Once a new home is found and agreed upon, the swarm will leave for the new location.

-We are still in the process of increasing the number of hives we have.
-The primary ways we are increasing our hive numbers are by splitting our hives and capturing swarms of feral bees.
-If you are in the Barren/Warren/Edmonson/Allen county area and have a swarm on your property that you would like removed, please contact us or call (270) 202-2298.
-If we are not available to collect the swarm, then we can help find another local beekeeper who is available.
+If you are in the Barren/Warren/Edmonson/Allen county areas and have a swarm on your property that you would like removed, please call me at (270) 202-7677.
+If I don’t answer, please leave a message and I will call you back.
+If I can’t collect the swarm, then I can help find another local beekeeper who is available.

 Visit the photo albums if you would like to see more pictures of my bees.